 CLINF overall objectives:

 To identify and investigate the effects of climate change on the geographic distribution and epidemiology of human and animal infectious diseases throughout the Nordic region and Russia.
-Particularly, CLINF will study such climate change effects on northern animal husbandry households in the light of socio-economic and managerial conditions.
+Particularly, CLINF studies such climate change effects on northern animal husbandry households in the light of socio-economic and managerial conditions.

 To turn new understanding regarding climate change effects on the geographic distribution and epidemiology of climate sensitive infections into practical tools for decision-makers responsible for the development of northern societies, both by providing relevant data in an accessible form, and by developing an early warning system for climate sensitive infections at the local level.

 Climate change is first and foremost felt in northern regions, where the rate and magnitude of change are greater than elsewhere.
 Ecological alterations resulting from climate change are likely to push the geographic boundaries of climate sensitive infections (CSI) northwards, thereby increasing the potential for inhabitant humans and animals to be exposed to new and/or existing CSI.
 Most CSI are zoonoses, i.e. transmitted both ways between animals and humans.
 CSI may be carried by vectors and reservoir organisms such as ticks, badgers or roe deer, which are expanding their ranges northwards.